-Your monthly gift of $25 provides two youth access to our empowering art and music programming.
+Your monthly gift of $25 provides two youth access to our arts empowerment programming.
 You’ll give them a safe space to build confidence, creativity, and healthy coping skills.

 Your monthly gift of $50 provides five youth struggling with bullying, their identity, or self-harm with our signature empowerment package.
-They’ll receive a gift filled with inspirational merchandise and a personal message letting them know they’re not alone.
+They’ll receive a gift filled with inspirational merchandise, our new creative expression mental health activity book and a personal message letting them know they’re not alone.

 Whatever you give, your donation makes a difference.
 Help us turn the bullied to the brave.